Waxolunist/christian.sterzl.info/resources/content/blog/vim-as-ide-for-python.md

 * [vim-snippets](https://github.com/honza/vim-snippets): Snippets for various programming languages
 * [YouCompleteMe](https://github.com/Valloric/YouCompleteMe): Code completion engine

-Vim Polyglot, tagbar, syntastic and YouCompleteMe are plugins covering a lot more languages than just python, but having more common plugins in place is convenient when switching to other languages.
+Vim-polyglot, tagbar, syntastic and YouCompleteMe are plugins covering a lot more languages than just Python, but having more common plugins in place is convenient when switching to other languages.

-Usually I load plugins with [pathogen](https://github.com/tpope/vim-pathogen) and install them as git submodules into the folder bundle.
+Usually, I load plugins with [pathogen](https://github.com/tpope/vim-pathogen) and install them as git submodules into the folder bundle.

 ## External requirements

 ### Python

-Of course you need python installed.
-The minimum python version is 2.6 altough I only tested this configuration with python 2.7.9.
+Of course you need Python installed.
+The minimum Python version is 2.6 altough I only tested this configuration with Python 2.7.9.

-You can determine your python version with following command:
+You can determine your Python version with the following command:

 ```bash
 $ python --version